AbhinavA10/ML-courses/ML-with-Python/README.md

 ![A decision Tree](./imgs/decision_tree.png)

 ### Building a decision tree
-A decision tree is built by considering the attirbutes / features of the data, 1 by 1
+A decision tree is built by considering the attributes / features of the data, 1 by 1
 1. Choose an attribute from your dataset
 2. Calculate the significance of attribute in splitting of data (this shows whether the attribute is effective)
 3. Split data based on the value of the best attribute